Contrast-Security-OSS/vulnerable-spring-boot-application/README.md

 # Vulnerable Spring Boot Application

 This application is an intentionally vulnerable Spring Boot application.
-The intent is to demonstrate the capabilities of Contrast Security's Maven plugin when used with continous integration (such as TravisCI or CircleCI).
+The intent is to demonstrate the capabilities of Contrast Security's Maven plugin when used with continuous integration (such as TravisCI or CircleCI).

 ## Build